What you need to know about FINTRAC

 If you have multiple QuickBooks Online accounts, once you click the link to submit your documents, be sure to log into the account with the exact company name as listed in the email you received.

-If you are already logged into a different account, you will need to log out first, then follow the link in the email and log into the correct account.
+If you are already signed in to a different account, you will need to sign out first, then follow the link in the email and sign in to the right account.

 Why do I get a warning to upload my FINTRAC documents when I already have done so?